nazq/par-run/README.md

 par-run run
 ```

-This expects a file call `commands.ini` or you can override with the `--file` option
+This expects a file call `toml` file, by default the `pyproject.toml` or you can override with the `--file` option

 ```toml